Homeowner and Landlord – Protection Guidelines

 Homeowner and small landlords should contact their mortgage servicer – the company they send their mortgage payment to – for options that may be available.
 Financial institutions are required by federal law to know what entity owns the mortgage loans they service.
 When you contact your servicer to request payment relief, you should ask whether your mortgage is federally-backed (owned or guaranteed by a federal mortgage agency such as Fannie Mae, Freddie Mac, the Federal Housing Administration, or the Veterans Administration) or non-federally-backed.

 If you have a federally-backed mortgage, you can request forbearance pursuant to the federal CARES Act (Coronavirus Aid, Relief, and Economic Security) to help you avoid becoming delinquent on your mortgage.

 If you have a non-federally-backed mortgage, you can also contact your servicer requesting forbearance along with other options that may be available to you.

 For all mortgages, whether federally-backed or not, your servicer must provide you with a detailed description explaining why the forbearance request was denied, stating the exact reasons for the denial.

-If the servicer’s explanation identifies missing information or errors in the request, you then have 21 days to update and correct these issues.
+If the servicer’s explanation for the denial of a request for forbearance identifies missing information or errors in the request, you have 21 days to update and correct these issues.